LavanyaRajora574/INFO-5940-Codespace/README.md

+# Overview:
+This project is a Retrieval-Augmented Generation (RAG) app built with Streamlit and LangChain.
+It allows users to upload .txt, .md, and .pdf files (up to 200MB each) and ask questions about their content.
+The system automatically chunks documents, stores them in ChromaDB, and uses OpenAI models to generate context-grounded answers.

+## How It Works:
+Upload one or more files in the sidebar.
+The app extracts and splits the text into smaller chunks using RecursiveCharacterTextSplitter.
+Chunks are embedded with OpenAIEmbeddings and stored in ChromaDB.
+When a question is asked, the retriever fetches relevant Vector Store and Chat with OpenAI to generate an answer based on them.

+## Tools Used:
+- Streamlit – for the chat interface
+- LangChain – for document processing and RAG pipeline
+- ChromaDB – for vector storage and retrieval
+- OpenAI API – for embeddings and language generation
+- Python Standard Libraries – for file handling
+- GitHub Codespace – for development environment

+## Run Instructions:
+Open the provided Codespace environment.
+Install dependencies: pip install -r requirements.txt

+# Run the app:
+`OPENAI_API_KEY=<your-api-key> streamlit run rag_chat_app.py`

+# Config Changes:
+Added variables in `config.py` for API key, model names, chunk settings, and retrieval parameters.

 # INFO 5940
 Welcome to the INFO 5940 repository.
 You will complete your work using [**GitHub Codespaces**](#about-github-codespaces) and save your progress in your own GitHub repository.
 This guide will walk you through setting up the development environment and running the test notebook.